Fiona (sheep)

 Wilson said that Fiona was in an "incredible condition...
 She is about a condition score of about 4.5, she is overfat - it was some job lifting her up that slope".
 He said that "The only difference between us being heroes and idiots is a slip of the foot".
 He said that he would do it again but "maybe not tomorrow though because I'm knackered".
 Wilson said that he was motivated to rescue Fiona after reading disparaging comments online about the farmer that owned her.
 The farmer had previously tried to retrieve her from the shoreline at the base of the cliffs but was unable to do so without risking his and his employees' safety.
 When rescued, Fiona weighed 92 kg without her wool which weighed 9 kg and was of poor quality.

 Fiona was moved to a new permanent home at Dalscone Farm park, near Dumfries.

 A short film of Fiona's rescue was made available on The Sheep Game YouTube channel on 12 November 2023.
 The rescue of Fiona was broadcast on BBC Scotland's Landward programme on 16 November.

 In December 2023 Fiona was used as the figurehead for a mental health campaign about loneliness for the Royal Scottish Agricultural Benevolent Institution (RSABI) and the Scottish Association of Young Farmers Clubs.

+Fiona became a mother for the first time on February 10, 2026 to twins, a ewe and ram both named after characters from the Shrek movie franchise.
+The labour took nine hours.
+She has reportedly taken to motherhood wonderfully.
+Dalscone farm has said her babies will stay with her.